poenneby/practical-git/README.md

 git push -u origin feature-2
 ```

-Developer 1 wants to merge his code to master but before he does he asks Developer 2 to review his work
+Developer 1 wants to merge his code to main but before he does he asks Developer 2 to review his work

-So Developer 2 checkouts the `feature-1` branch and performs a diff to see what's changed compared to master:
+So Developer 2 checkouts the `feature-1` branch and performs a diff to see what's changed compared to main:

 ```
 git checkout feature-1
-git diff master..feature-1
+git diff main..feature-1
 ```

-Developer 2 decides to accept `feature-1` to be merged to `master`
+Developer 2 decides to accept `feature-1` to be merged to `main`

-Developer 1 merge `feature-1` to `master`
+Developer 1 merge `feature-1` to `main`

 ```
-git checkout master
+git checkout main
 git merge feature-1
 git push
 ```

 Developer 2 has also finished his development and asks Developer 1 to review the code.

-Developer 1 decides to accept `feature-2` to be merged to `master`
+Developer 1 decides to accept `feature-2` to be merged to `main`

-But before merging he must ensure his branch is up to date with `master` to avoid merge conflicts
+But before merging he must ensure his branch is up to date with `main` to avoid merge conflicts

 ```
 git fetch
-git rebase origin/master
+git rebase origin/main
 First, rewinding head to replay your work on top of it...
 Applying: Generating named files to out directory Using index info to reconstruct a base tree...